Certificates in P and Subquadratic-Time Computation of Radius, Diameter, and all Eccentricities in Graphs: All eccentricities

-We now propose to compute all eccentricities of a graph as follows (see Algorithm~\ref{alg:all-ecc} for a formal description).
+We now present a novel algorithm for all eccentricities.
+It relies on minimum eccentricity selection and the characterization of the minimum tight upper certificates presented in Section~\ref{sec:min-tight-upper-cert}.
+We propose to compute all eccentricities of a graph as follows (see Algorithm~\ref{alg:all-ecc} for a formal description).
 We maintain both a lower certificate $L$ and an upper certificate $U$.
 As long as some node has untight upper bound, we select a node $u$ with untight upper bound and minimal eccentricity using our minimum eccentricity selection procedure which then additionally ensures $e_L(u)=e(u)$.
 (We use for that purpose a function returning $\infty$ when the eccentricity value equals the upper bound.)
-We claim that $u$ is in $U^{\preceq}$ (see Lemma~\ref{lem:cmax} bellow).
+We claim that $u$ is in $U^{\preceq}$ (see Lemma~\ref{lem:cmax} below).
 We thus add $u$ to the upper certificate $U$ and update upper bounds accordingly.
 When our minimum eccentricity selection procedure detects that all nodes have tight upper bounds, lower bounds must be tight also.
 The algorithm then terminates with the following guarantees.